On the Fast Track to Full Gold Open Access: Relevant Literature

-One of the places where paytocracy is horrifyingly evident are predatory journals \cite{Grudniewicz2019} and publishers which have every incentive to publish as high number of articles as they can, since the reader is not paying anymore and has became irrelevant, a general flaw of the Open Access publishing\footnote{Typical models are (Full) Gold Open Access, Hybrid/Transformative Open Access, Green Open Access, Diamond/Platinum Open Access. \cite{Laakso2011,Packer2023}} \cite{Beall2012} -- with most notable characteristics of such endeavors probably being large number of special issues, contacting large number of authors and soliciting papers (potentially with discounted or heavily discounted Article Processing Charge), unusually short reviewing process, unusually high number of published articles, using scientists as a facade in occupied positions, unusually high repeated authorship, excessive editor authorship, low quality research, unofficial impact factor, contacting authors of a work published as a preprint excessive number of times so as to publish it for a certain publisher or in a certain publication, etc. \cite{Butler2013,Gilbert2009,Beall2012,Beall2013,Jalalian2013,Elliott2012,Beall2015,Eriksson2016,Shen2015}
+One of the places where paytocracy is horrifyingly evident are predatory journals \cite{Grudniewicz2019} and publishers which have every incentive to publish as high number of articles as they can, since the reader is not paying anymore and has became irrelevant, a general flaw of the Open Access publishing\footnote{Typical models are (Full) Gold Open Access, Hybrid Open Access, Transformative Open Access, Green Open Access, Diamond/Platinum Open Access. \cite{Laakso2011,Packer2023}} \cite{Beall2012}---with most notable characteristics of such endeavors probably being large number of special issues, contacting large number of authors and soliciting papers (potentially with discounted or heavily discounted Article Processing Charge), unusually short reviewing process, unusually high number of published articles, using scientists as a facade in occupied positions, unusually high repeated authorship, excessive editor authorship, low quality research, unofficial impact factor, contacting authors of a work published as a preprint excessive number of times so as to publish it for a certain publisher or in a certain publication, etc. \cite{Butler2013,Gilbert2009,Beall2012,Beall2013,Jalalian2013,Elliott2012,Beall2015,Eriksson2016,Shen2015}

-Yet it is so difficult to prove\footnote{More on predatory element one can also find on Research Square. \cite{Prater2023}}, and so difficult to show, that there is a predatory element in a journal or with a specific publisher, the veil is sometimes so perfected that is takes a substantial effort from multiple experts to reach a conclusion that yes, there is something very strange going on here, we need to publish elsewhere. \cite{Beall2012}
+Yet it is so difficult to prove\footnote{More on predatory element one can also find on Research Square. \cite{Prater2023}}, and so difficult to show that there is a predatory element in a journal or with a specific publisher, the veil is sometimes so perfected that it takes a substantial effort from multiple experts to reach a conclusion that yes, there is something very strange going on here, we need to publish elsewhere. \cite{Beall2012}

-Everything has a price, and zero cost publishing is unrealistic \cite{Hutson2021}, yet the current price is high, too high many would argue, but why are then publishers not budging, why are these very expensive models thriving?
-Because there is a market for them, and as long that is the case, little to nothing will change -- parties involved have to stop paying these towering prices, and funders need to stop rolling out checks to cover these huge expenses, as talk alone will not go far.
-A self-balancing and competitive models need to coexist, so as to accommodate all facets of science.
+Everything has a price, and zero-cost publishing is unrealistic \cite{Hutson2021}, yet the current price is high---too high, many would argue, but why are publishers not budging?
+Why are these very expensive models thriving?
+Because there is a market for them, and as long as that is the case, little to nothing will change---parties involved have to stop paying these towering prices, and funders need to stop rolling out checks to cover these huge expenses, as talk alone will not go far.
+Self-balancing and competitive models need to coexist so as to accommodate all facets of science.